 At offering time, the pastor caught me off-guard with his gentility.
 He said, "If you're a visitor, please don't be embarrassed to let the plate pass.
 It's a way for our regular members to support our work here at the abbey."

 After the choir paraded out, the huge central doors — doors I didn't even realize existed — were opened.
 Indoors and outdoors mingled, as the congregation spilled out onto the main square.

 Bath's an expensive town in an expensive country.
-A young couple hired to manage the elegant Georgian guesthouse I'm staying in told me they took the gig just to live in Bath.
-As they put it, "Workaday English can't really afford to live here."
-They have an apartment in the basement, but like enter through the grand front door just to marvel at the elegant building they live in.
+The young couple hired to manage the elegant Georgian guesthouse I was staying in told me they'd taken the gig just to live in Bath.
+"Workaday English can't really afford to live here," they told me.
+They have an apartment in the basement, but like to enter through the grand front door just to marvel at the elegant building they live in.
 I don't blame them.
-Filled with architectural beauty and aristocratic charm, Bath is one city that can look in the mirror — and enjoy what it sees.
+Filled with architectural beauty and aristocratic charm, Bath expects to be gazed upon with admiration — and deserves every bit of it.